vgno/data-shaper/README.md

 /**
  * Function fetching and returning data.
  *
- * If reference contains a simple string the data can usually be fetched by primary key,
+ * If value is not an object the reference is a foreign key and the data can usually be fetched
- * and if the value is a reverse reference the collection name and field can be parsed from the
+ * by primary key on the referred table.
+If however the value is an object, we're doing a reverse
- * reference and the value used to filter the result set.
-In both cases a full object with all
+ * lookup and the value contains the data to filter by.
- * relevant data for the collection is expected.
  *
+ * The value looks like this when doing revers referencing: { fieldA: 'valueA', fieldB: 123 }
+ *
+ * In both cases a full object with all relevant data for the collection is expected.
+ *
- * @param {int} Value to use when looking up data
+ * @param {object|int} Value to use when looking up data
- * @param {string} reference One of two types; someOtherId (foreign key) or collection::fieldName (reverse reference)
+ * @param {string} reference One of two types; someOtherId (foreign key) or collection (for reverse reference)
  * @param {function} callback
  */
 function fetchData(value, reference, callback) {
-    if (reference.indexOf('::') > -1) {
+    if (typeof value === 'object') {
+        var collection = reference;
-        var splitReference = reference.split('::');
+        var query = value;

-        db(tableName)
-            .where(splitReference, '=', value)
+        db(collection)
+            .where(query)
             .then(function(res) {
                 callback(null, res)
             })